-What are property taxes and how are these taxes utilized?
+What are property taxes?

-- ✓ In the state of Illinois, local real estate property taxes (sometimes called an "ad valorem" tax, which means "according to value") are based on a property's equalized assessed value and the total local tax rate applied to that value, after any exemptions are subtracted. - Property taxes are levied by local governing bodies, including but not limited to counties, municipalities, townships, park districts, community colleges and school districts. - ✓ Assessed values are not determined by local taxing bodies, but through the DuPage County Supervisor of Assessment's office. - ✓ As with most school districts, property taxes in Cass School District 63 are the largest source of revenue to fund and operate educational programs, maintain buildings and grounds, provide student transportation, finance debt and pay for social security and retirement contributions.
+- ✓ In the state of Illinois, local real estate property taxes are based on a property's equalized assessed value and the total local tax rate applied to that value, after any exemptions are subtracted. - Property taxes are levied by local governing bodies, including but not limited to counties, municipalities, townships, park districts, community colleges, and school districts. - ✓ Assessed values are not determined by the tax district, but through the DuPage County Supervisor of Assessment's office. - ✓ As with most school districts, property taxes in Cass School District 63 are the largest source of revenue to fund and operate educational programs, maintain buildings and grounds, provide student transportation, finance debt and pay for social security and retirement contributions.